Tajweed Symbols And Signs With Examples And Charts

 Remember that the Quran is an oral tradition in the first place; just like Prophet Muhammad (peace be upon him) listened to it from Angel Gabriel, you need to listen to an experienced Quran instructor and then repeat after them.

-You need to find a Quran teacher who can provide guidance on your recitation and help you correct any mistakes.
+You need to find a one to one Quran teacher who can provide guidance on your recitation and help you correct any mistakes.
 That’s how reciting the Quran is perfected.
 At Riwaq Al Quran, many highly qualified Quran mentors can help you.

 Learn Quran online Mobile Learn Quran online Desktop